RobotLocomotion/drake/tools/workspace/README.md

 When adding a new external, decide whether it will be covered by our [Stability Guidelines](https://drake.mit.edu/stable.html).
-Broadly speaking, dependencies that come from the host operating system can be covered as stable, but dependencies that we compile from source code should be internal.
+Broadly speaking, dependencies that come from the host operating system or the Bazel Central Registry can be covered as stable, but dependencies that we compile from source code using our own package.BUILD.bazel files should be internal.
 If the new dependency should be in internal, name it like "foo_internal" (not just "foo") throughout all of the below.

 When the software is available in the
 [Bazel Central Registry](https://registry.bazel.build/), we generally prefer to